 Two days after the St. Leger – on the following Monday – Prince Delville ran an inglorious last in the Sydney Cup after being sent to the post as the third favourite, despite persistent rumours before the race that all wasn’t well with the colt.
-That was his last appearance for the season while his nemesis, Pride of Egypt, had one more engagement to honour, and that being in the recently instituted weight-for-age Queen Elizabeth Stakes (1 ¾ miles) on the final day of the autumn meeting.
+That was his last appearance for the season while his nemesis, Pride of Egypt, had one more engagement to honour, and that being in the recently instituted weight-for-age Queen Elizabeth Stakes (1 ¾ mile) on the final day of the autumn meeting.
 The son of Nilo could only run second to Prince Cortauld on a holding surface, although the likes of Carioca and Prince Morvi did finish many lengths further behind.
 It proved to be Pride of Egypt’s final race on Australian soil.
 Turned out for a spell, he was due to resume in the Warwick Stakes in August 1955 but injured a foreleg while exercising.
 A gross horse, after that Hush was unable to get him to the track again on race day despite a couple of attempts after pin firing.
 This magnificent specimen of a racehorse was eventually sold by Ernie Williams to stand stud duty at Green Tops Farm near Descanso in California – yet another in the long exodus of Australian horses expatriated to America that included Nagpuni, Somerset Fair and Prince Cortauld.
 Pride of Egypt enjoyed some success there at stud before dying in 1969; his full racing record in Australia was 18 starts for 9 wins and £21,956 in total prize money.